 As the COVID-19 pandemic and protests for racial justice sweep the world, the time to decisively support BAME leadership and relief efforts is long overdue.

 Survey data from the Ubele Initiative, a convening partner of the Phoenix Fund, shows that nine out of ten micro and small BAME organisations are at risk of closing within three months due to COVID-19.
 This research helped prompt the convening of BAME-led infrastructure and community groups from across England, starting in May 2020 and leading to the co-creation of the Phoenix Fund.

 For years, BAME organisations have faced systemic barriers to accessing resources to carry out their vital work.
 Now, throughout the UK and worldwide, the COVID-19 pandemic is disproportionately affecting BAME organisations and populations, deepening racial inequality and threatening their existence.

 Through 30 September 2020, Global Fund for Children and The National Lottery Community Fund invited organisations in England that are led by representatives of the Black, Asian, and Minority Ethnic communities to apply for grants of up to £20,000.

 The Phoenix Fund is not able to support:

-The decision-making committee will meet every two weeks to assess applications, and there will be four rounds of grant-making decisions.
-Please use the dates below as a guide when completing your application.
+The decision-making committee meets every two weeks to assess applications, and there are four rounds of grant-making decisions.
 Funding decisions will not be made on first come, first served basis, and there will be funding available up until the final deadline.
-We urge you, however, to time your application based on the urgency of your need and your capacity to complete the form.
-Please ensure you have read our most recent update for applicants.
+Please note that the Phoenix Fund is now closed to new applications, and please ensure you have read our most recent update for applicants.